 - You can buy a 1-day pass (this can cost as little as £2.50, see this example here)

-I can really imagine myself using this service.
+I really love the sound of this service I can easily imagine using it in the future.
 I sometimes travel to Manchester or London and while I am there it would be great to hit the gym for a quick session.

 This service is also great for times when you don’t use your usual gym that often.
 Maybe you are spending lots of time outdoors running or cycling (like me!) and you go to the gym just for using weights.
 In this case, is it really worth being a member?
 How much do you normally pay per month?
-You just have to do your calculations and see whether Pay As U Gym will actually save you money.
+You just have to do your calculations and see whether Hussle will actually save you money.

-Also to mention that on Pay As U Gym website you can also search for classes and swimming pools in your area, however at the moment I cannot see that many venues offering this kind of activities (when looking at my area, but big cities should probably have more options).
+Also to mention that on the Hussle website you can also search for classes and swimming pools in your area, however at the moment I cannot see that many venues offering this kind of activities (when looking at my area, but big cities should probably have more options).

 Whatever pass or class you decide to go for, you pay it online.
 You will then receive an 8-digit passcode via SMS and email which you take with you to the venue (you also need to bring some ID with you).

 Another great thing about this service is that you get credits for referring your friends, isn’t that cool?

 All in all, I love the whole concept and no doubt I will be using this service in the future.